PoissonJ/notes/discreet/exam1.md

     T   F
     F   T

-The `not` is just the oppisite of p
+The `not` is just the opposite of p

 p:
   : The Gators will not win the national title